alquin97/md_cg_class/practical/README.md

 ### Step 0: PDB manipulation

 Select the chains/segments from the uploaded PDB file to be modelled.
 The uploaded PDB file contains not only the apelin receptor structures but also the co-crystallized endogenous apelin 18-32, the trimeric Gi protein and the scFv16 construct.
-Since we are only interested in the apelin receptors, deselect all the other objects.
+Since we are only interested in the apelin receptors, deselect all the other objects (the segment id information can be extracted from the PDB entry at the RCSB).

 [![](https://github.com/alquin97/md_cg_class/blob/main/practical/files/images/segment_ids.png)](#)